pactus-project/pactus.org/website/learn/transaction/stamping/index.md

 ![Preventing Long-Range attack]({{ site.url }}/assets/images/preventing-long-range-attack.png)

-## Consequences
+## Transaction Pool

-### Advantages

-- **Reducing the size of the transaction pool**

-  Each stamped transaction has a limited lifetime.

-- **Preventing long forks**

-  Stamped transactions prevents any long fork.

-### Disadvantage

-- **Increasing the size of transaction**

-Stamping transaction increases the size of the transaction by four bytes.

-- **Blockchain query requirement**

-Users need to query the blockchain before signing a transaction.
+Stamped transactions have a significant effect on the transaction pool size.
+By having a limited lifetime, stamped transactions prevent the transaction pool from becoming too large.
+This is because the expired transactions cen be removed from the pool.